Are You in Need of a Premarital Agreement?

 Premarital agreements can be of significant importance because they force couples to converse about their finances which ultimately may affect their family in later years.
 Consulting with an attorney about a premarital agreement can be invaluable and can protect your rights.

-A person who is contemplating marriage should seek a Los Angeles divorce attorney at Berenji & Associates today for a free consultation.
+A person who is contemplating marriage should seek a Los Angeles divorce attorney at Berenji & Associates today for a free case evaluation.
 Speak to an attorney who has experience in drafting premarital agreements.